-It is recommended that the Board:
+It is recommended that the TTC Audit and Risk Management Committee:

 - 1. Approve this report; and - 2.
-Approve forwarding a copy of the approved consolidated financial statements to the City Clerk for appropriate handling.
+Approve forwarding a copy of the approved consolidated financial statements to the TTC Board and then to the City Clerk for appropriate handling.